By Tim Lambert

 The invention of agriculture took place over thousands of years but it fundamentally changed human life.
 People began to live in settled communities instead of being nomadic or semi-nomadic.
 When the food supply improved the population increased.
 Most of all people developed new skills, first making pottery and then using metals.
 Finally, they invented writing.

 Pottery was first made in the Middle East and North Africa about 7,000 BC.
 Pottery was, of course, of no use to people living a nomadic or semi-nomadic life but it was very useful to people living in settled villages.

 About 7,500 BC the world’s first town was built at Jericho.
 It was protected by a 6-meter high wall.
 Before 6,000 BC a town was built at Catal Huyuk in southern Turkey.
 It consisted of houses made of mud brick.
 The houses had no front doors.
 Instead, they had openings on the roofs with ladders.
 Inside walls were decorated with murals.

 Meanwhile, farming spread from the Middle East to Europe.
 By about 4,000 BC people in central Europe were using oxen to pull plows and wagons.
-About the same time, people in the Middle East began using donkeys as beasts of burden.
-Also, about 4,000 BC horses were domesticated on the steppes of Eurasia.
+At about the same time, people in the Middle East began using donkeys as beasts of burden.
+Also, in about 4,000 BC horses were domesticated on the steppes of Eurasia.